aruntutter/blog-website-with-react-firebase-and-vite/README.md

 ## What I Learned

-During the development of Blogify, I gained insights into the following:
+During the development of DailyBlog, I gained insights into the following:

 - Integrating Firebase with React for data storage
 - Implementing user authentication for admin functionalities